-My story begins with my Mother, who in an attempt to ease my Father’s chronic digestion became an inventive cook over the years.
-Her father, my wonderful Grandad, was a pastry chef.
-He signed up at the age of 16 years to fight in the Great War by lying about his age and was promptly sent out to India where he was consigned amongst other things to kitchen duties.
+Neale’s food pedigree may go back to the 16th Century but my side of the family also had a keen interest in food.
+My Grandad, was a pastry chef.
+He signed up at the age of 16 years to fight in the Great War by lying about his age and was promptly sent out to Mesopotamia where he was consigned amongst other things to kitchen duties.
 My earliest memories of food were his Madeira cake, Steak and Kidney Pies and Almond Slices, as light as air.
-I have been very influenced by both my Mother, and my Grandfather who produced traditional classics, and hopefully this shows in the recipes for Sarah’s Kitchen.
+I have been very influenced by both my Grandfather who produced traditional classics,and my Mother who was constantly striving to provide us with a healthy but tasty and appealing diet, and hopefully this shows in the recipes for Sarah’s Kitchen.

 My first job was as a production trainee for the Malton Bacon Factory in North Yorkshire where I was put to work in the lairage.
 I worked my way along the production line through the slaughter process to the primal butchery department.
 It was an eye opener and I credit this time as being a seminal period.
 It taught me so much in terms of food production, but also animal welfare which to this day I continue to campaign for.
-My current pre-occupation is to see the practice of animal slaughter without stunning banned.
+My current pre-occupation is to see the practice of animal slaughter without stunning banned, although it seems to be a losing battle with “PC” and economic factors coming into play.

 The other valuable lesson I learnt from this period was how hard people work to produce our food.
 The sheer physical nature of working on a factory floor with no daylight, in trying conditions with the live animals being led into the restrainer, the smell, the sheer numbers of pigs impacted me hugely.
 I have enormous admiration for all the factory floor staff whose work often goes unsung but without whom we would grind to a halt.
 The camaraderie and spirit was inspirational.